Arnab1876/Arnab1876/README.md

 ## Hi there👋👋.....
 Welcome to my GITHUB Profile.

 # 💫 About Me:
-Currently Pre-final year Undergraduate student at BIT Mesra, Ranchi<br>Interest in Data Science and Machine Learning field.
+Currently Pre-final year Undergraduate student at BIT Mesra., Ranchi<br>Interest in Data Science and Machine Learning field.

 ## 🌐 Socials: